arizona

 The audit covers both regular ballots and early (mail) ballots, but not provisional and conditional provisional ballots.

 The officer in charge of elections also is required to conduct a hand count of 1% of the total number of early ballots cast, or 5,000 early ballots, whichever is less.
 Counties may elect to audit a higher number of ballots at their discretion.
-At least one batch of up to 400 early ballots from each central count machine used to tabulate early ballots and at least one accessible voting machine (if those machines independently tabulate votes) used during on-site early voting shall be selected for the early ballot hand count process.
+According to the Arizona Election Procedure Manual, at least one batch of up to 400 early ballots from each central count machine used to tabulate early ballots and at least one accessible voting machine (if those machines independently tabulate votes) used during on-site early voting must be selected for the early ballot hand count process.

 Transparency